froschgrosch/Quake3_DemoHelpers/README.md

 It IS however required to install UDT_cutter and UDT_json to ensure functionality of all scripts.
 The aforementioned tools can be obtained at [myT's page](https://myt.playmorepromode.com/udt/redirections/), check *windows_console_x64*,  *windows_console_x86*, *linux_console_x64* or *linux_console_x86*.

+The scripts for extracting demos from server-side demos and for automatic post processing are currently only available in powershell.

 ## File and folder structure

 ```text